 Stationary shelters require large amounts of bedding and bedding management.
 Because of the quantity of bedding and the fact that most of the chicken manure is deposited in the barn, these shelters might require machinery for bedding removal.

 The outdoor pasture provided for the chickens might get destroyed after one batch of broilers, which would require a long rest to regrow.
 It is difficult to maintain the pasture in a green and growing state in this system, and it will often require irrigation.
 The impact within individual paddocks will be uneven.
 Nutrient accumulation is highest next to the building, leading to potential runoff, salt accumulation, and pathogen buildup.
 It might be hard to call this system “pasture-raised” as the pasture can quickly become degraded.
 Rotation is key.

 Diseases and parasites are more likely to build up, which will require sanitation and rest between batches of birds.
 Chicken mites can also become severe in stationary buildings.

 Broilers might fall prey to raptors, rats, or small mammalian predators like raccoons, but usually the barn is located in an area with more human traffic than the middle of a pasture.
 The increased human presence helps to deter predators.

-Reprinted with permission from The New Livestock Farmer: The Business of Raising and Selling Ethical Meat by Rebecca Thistlethwaite and Jim Dunlop.
-Published by Chelsea Green Publishing, 2015.
+Reprinted with permission from The New Livestock Farmer: The Business of Raising and Selling Ethical Meat by Rebecca Thistlethwaite and Jim Dunlop and published by Chelsea Green Publishing, 2015.
 Buy this book from our store: The New Livestock Farmer.